owenroberts/mmp210/schedule.md

 - In class: [Code academy: loops](https://www.codecademy.com/courses/introduction-to-javascript/lessons/loops/)
 - **Assignment 8: Variations**
 	- Using a loop and random, create several varations of a drawing
-	- You could use your self portrait
-	- Use a series of windows on a building
+	- You could use your self portrait, a series of windows on a building, an abstract pattern or any pattern you want to create
-	- An abstract pattern
+	- Document three variations of the pattern

 ## Week 9 **Functions**
 - [Functions](notes/functions)